-- the Conduct and Competence Committee;
+- the Education and Training Committee;

-- the Health Committee;
+- the Investigating Committee;

-- the Investigating Committee; and
+- the Conduct and Competence Committee; and

-- the Education and Training Committee.
+- the Health Committee.

-The three 'Practice Committees' (the Conduct and Competence Committee, the Health Committee and the Investigating Committee) meet as Panels and are responsible for making decisions about the fitness to practise of registrants.
-Panels comprise registrant and lay partners.
-Since April 2017, the three Practice Committees form part of the HCPTS.
+The three 'Practice Committees' (the Conduct and Competence Committee, the Health Committee and the Investigating Committee) are responsible for making decisions about the fitness to practise of registrants and only meet as Panels comprised of registrant and lay partners.
+Since April 2017, the three Practice Committees have been known collectively as the Health and Care Professions Tribunal Service (HCPTS).